Chargebacks on Gumroad

 6) We wait.
 This can take months, sometimes.

-7) IF we win the dispute, the card processor will send that money back to us with a letter saying we won the dispute.
+7) IF we win the dispute, the card processor will send that money back to us with a letter saying we won the dispute, and we add that money back to your Gumroad balance.
+We will send you an automated email notifying you that you won the dispute.

 If your account has had too many chargebacks issued against it, our risk team may get involved, as per our Terms & Conditions.
-Chargebacks hurt Gumroad's credit rating, and the better our credit rating, the lower we can keep our fees for creators, or offer cool things like native currency payouts.
+Chargebacks hurt Gumroad's credit rating, and the better our credit rating, the lower we can keep our fees for creators and build cool features.

-From the viewpoint of our partners, this is unsustainable and your account will have to be suspended.
+From the viewpoint of our partners, this is unsustainable, and your account will have to be suspended.
+We do make exceptions if your account is relatively new.

 Reverse Chargebacks vs. Repurchasing